Information Systems, MBA

 "The classes are small, which really gives you an opportunity to have a personal relationship with your professors.
 You feel comfortable asking questions and you're able to get a better education because they know you by name and they're able to help you with any questions you might have." —Shana Foglia '15, Business Intelligence Project Manager, Danone

 Choose Your Career

 - Systems Architect or Systems Designer

 Where Graduates Are Employed

 - Alliance Bernstein LP

 median salary for computer and information systems managers (Source: US Bureau of Labor Statistics)

-median salary for MS in Information Systems graduates (Source: PayScale)
+nationwide average salary for MBA in Information Systems graduates (Source: PayScale.com)